 - Even if your supplier says they are installing SMETS2 only, the installer may have some SMETS1 left in their van to use where they can't get a SMETS2 to work or physically fit.

 - SMETS2 meters will have a solution for high rise flats and basements where the meters and IHD (in House Display) are far apart.
-This is known as the alternative HAN solution and should be available in early 2020.
+This is known as the alternative HAN solution and should be available at the end of 2020.

 We will keep reviewing the installation figures from Elexon